DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-01 Environmental Artist Meeting.md

 - Chandelier (Refs in the Miro board)
 - Individual book (Open AND Closed)
 	- Lowkey, can we just take one of the books from the existing pile?
+- Wall lantern (Refs in the Miro board)
+- Seating stool (Refs in the Miro board)
 ### Play the Game Real Quick

 > Here, we're going to play through the game real quick to see what other items for sure need new models / need a placeholder real quick.